15 Grand Summer Adventures

 With our northern, eastern and most of our southern boundary defined by the Continental Divide, it comes as no surprise that we have hundreds of scenic vistas to enjoy.
-But our terrain is more varied than just yodel-worthy summits and rocky mountain highs.
+But our terrain encompasses more than just sky-scraping peaks and vast forests.

 1. Berthoud Pass Summit